 Next we explored Montepulciano then went to a sustainability winery and wine tasted and had lunch.
 We then went on a little road trip to find some hot springs, which were pretty amazing (although crowded) called Fosso Bianco in Bagni San Filippo.
 The drive was beautiful with almost no cars anywhere and pulling off to take pictures and admire the nonstop perfect sights was easy.
 We enjoyed dinner in Montepulciano that evening before retiring.

-Day 10: One more day in Tuscany…just kidding, sorry.
+One more day in Tuscany…just kidding, sorry.
 This is the whirlwind itinerary, not the laid back itinerary.
 Drive back to Florence, drop the car off, catch the train to the Cinque Terre.
-You wouldn’t want to miss these fabulous 5 villages on the ocean.
+You wouldn’t want to miss these fabulous 5 villages on the ocean on your two week Italy itinerary.
 We rented an apartment (again through Airbnb) in Vernazza, but Manarola is stunningly beautiful as well and I’d a consider it a second choice.
 Riomaggiore is pretty neat too.
 Monterroso has a lot to explore (climb the hill and explore the incredible cemetery) and beautiful beaches, but it lacks the quaint charm that the other villages have, in my opinion.
 Explore your village, get dinner, watch sunset.

-Day 11: Buy your day pass for the trains and hiking trails at the train station.
+Buy your day pass for the trains and hiking trails at the train station.
 Start at one end and work your way down.
 Depending on your fitness level, time, and interests, you could hike between all the villages, a couple of them, or none.
 You can also take a ferry between the villages.
 We took the train to Riomaggiore, then to Manarola where we walked the first section of trail towards Vernazza to take pictures looking back at Manarola, then hopped back on the train to Corniglia, less picturesque from a distance, but with quaint alleyways.
 From here we hiked to Vernazza, which is one of the more difficult sections of trail, with plenty of uphill and uneven ground.
 In the heat of the day, we were sweating.
 The most difficult section is from Vernazza to Monterosso, but with our time being short, we chose to hop back on the train to explore Monterosso.
-Check ahead if certain sections are closed.
+Check ahead for certain sections of trail being closed to hiking.
 Consider bringing your swimsuit for some beach time in Monterosso.
 Make dinner reservations at one of the fabulous cliff restaurants in Vernazza for dinner during sunset.

 Hopefully this whirlwind two week Italy itinerary has given you some ideas of how to structure your trip to see the most of Italy as possible and hit some of the better known highlights.
 There are endless, less popular, but certainly as incredible destinations that I can’t wait to visit someday.